kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 * make timestamps precise enough to allow better events correlation,
 * update the field names to better indicate their function.

-In addtion, we will improve 'Event series' detection and send only 'series start' and 'series finish' Events, and add more aggressive backoff policy for Events.
+In addition, we will improve 'Event series' detection and send only 'series start' and 'series finish' Events, and add more aggressive backoff policy for Events.

 After the migration is done, users and administrators:
 * will be able to better track interesting changes in the state of objects they're interested in,